pepopowitz/self-sabotage-your-docs/src/index.md

 - Camunda is a platform for automating and orchestrating processes
 - getting your services interacting in a stable, predictable manner

+- camunda is originally based in berlin, now remote
+- I'm in Milwaukee

 - I'm a DX engineer
 - basically docs infra
 -   I don't write the docs
--   but I give the docs the engineering love they deserve
+-   but I give the docs the engineering love they deserve, like...

-- like customizing our docs platform,
+1. customizing our docs platform,
--   or improving the contributor experience to our docs
+2. improving the contributor experience to our docs (describe it)
--   or archiving unsupported versions of our documentation
+3. archiving unsupported versions of our documentation

 -->